llm-proxy/llm-proxy/README.md

   ]
 ```

 By default the chat history would be an empty array and will not need to be instantiated.
-But in order for you to retrieve the chat history after routing, simply set your chat history variable to `output.chat_history` and then this chat history can be passed into the proxy's route() function.
+But in order for you to retrieve the chat history after routing, simplyset your chat history variable to `output.chat_history` and then this chat history can be passed into the proxy's route() function.

 The following example shows the usage of chat history with the proxy library: